wp-plugins/amr-users/readme.txt

 == Changelog ==
+= Version 2.3.4 =
+*	Changed display order to allow decimals and interpret decimals as follows: 3.1 and 3.2 mean the first and second values in the third column.
+This should give a lot more flexibility in formatting, although I think still need flexibility in applying links, and in css without having to mdofiy theme etc - it's coming....
+*   Added 'before' and 'after' fields so you can add html around the values, especially if combining fields.
+Eg: a "&nbsp;" or a "<br />".
+*   Bug Fix on sorting, now sort values before applying links etc, and before paginating!

 = Version 2.3.3 =
 *	Bug Fix - Plays better with S2member now - I'm embarrassed, I'm not even going to tell you what it was.
 *   Fixed a few other minor details that were annoying me - highlight some text on the log screen etc.